basis-robotics/basis-docs/docs/docs/guide-getting-started/environment.md

 - `BASE_IMAGE` - the base image to build on top of (defaulting to a recent version of `ubuntu`)
 - `BASIS_ENABLE_ROS` - used to enable ROS support (currently defaulting to `1`, this may change)

 See the scripts in https://github.com/basis-robotics/basis_test_robot/blob/main/docker/ for examples of automating this.
+One "easy" option is to run `BASIS_ENABLE_ROS=0 basis/docker/build-env.sh --build-arg BASE_IMAGE=ubuntu:focal` once to generate the base image (`basis-env`) once, and then either work within `basis-env` use your favorite Docker workflow of choice to build an image on top.

+Note: `basis/docker/run-env.sh` may not give correct permissions to modify mounted directories inside the container.
+Take care!

 ### Host